Flutterwave/Python-v2/README.md

 ### ```.activate(subscription_id)```

-This allows you activate a subscription.
+This function allows you to activate a subscription.

->subscription_id: This is the subscription ID.
-It can be gotten from the Rave Dashboard
+>subscription_id: This is the subscription ID, which can be obtianed from the Flutterwave Dashboard.

-A sample activate subscription call is:
+A sample call to activate a subscription is:

 ```py
 res2 = rave.Subscriptions.activate(900)
 ```

- This call raises a ```PlanStatusError``` if there was a problem processing your transaction.
-The ```PlanStatusError``` contains some information about your transaction.
-You can handle this as such:
+ This call raises a ```PlanStatusError``` if there is a problem processing your transaction.
+The ```PlanStatusError``` contains information about your transaction.
+You can handle this error as follows:

 ```py
 try: